 In this blog, we’ll cover key information about becoming a help desk analyst, including:

-Just like other information technology related jobs, like network administrators, help desk analysts also have to keep up with the current trends and changes in technology, as well as updating their skills by working with experts, attending workshops and reading manuals.
+Similar to other information technology related jobs, like network administrators, help desk analysts have to stay up to date with the current trends and changes in technology.
+This can be done by working with experts, attending workshops, or reading manuals.

-In general, help desk analysts have the following duties:
+In general, help desk analysts generally perform the following duties:

 Many help desk analysts are Information Systems Professionals, this is a certified category in the province of Alberta and the rest of Canada by the Canadian Information Processing Society (CIPS).

-There’s many places where help desk analysts can work as they are essential to businesses, especially those that deal with technology or have it as their main service or product.
-They can work in any company which has an IT department and consulting firms that help other companies with technical support.
+There’s many places where help desk analysts can work as they are essential to businesses, especially those that deal with technology or have it as their main service/product.
+Help desk analysts have the flexibility to work in any company that has an IT department or with consulting firms that assist other businesses or organizations with technical support.

-The average starting salary for this job is $26.38 per hour and can go up to $37.52 on the high end.
-The overall average salary, a full time help desk analyst can make $32.24 per hour and up to $45 on the higher end, according to ALIS.
+The average starting salary for help desk analysts is $26.38 per hour but can go up to $37.52 on the higher end.
+The overall average salary for a full-time help desk analyst is $63,163.00 according to ALIS Alberta.

-This is the main time to highlight what makes you a well rounded candidate.
-Talk about work experience, education, qualifications and anything else that you think is important to the role.
-That way, the interviewer can get a good idea of where you’re coming from.
+This is the time to highlight what makes you a well rounded candidate.
+Talk about your work experience, education, qualifications and anything else that you think is important to the role.
+This provides important context and gives insight into your background.

 “I’ve always been more technically inclined, working with technology and fixing things in my spare time.
 I’ve also been told by others that I’m good at communicating and simplifying problems for other people to understand and solve.
 I started thinking to myself, why not use my skills to help more people?
 So I started looking for opportunities to become a help desk analyst.”

 If you’ve done your homework, this question should be an easy one.
-They just want to know if you know what the company is about, what they do, and how they help people.
+Tell the employer what you know about their company, what they do, and how they help people.
 Even if you spent some time simply browsing their website, that should give you enough information.